druck13/DirSync/ReadMe.md

 Purpose
 -------
-Simple synchronisation a local directory with a remote directory, in the style of drop box.
+Simple synchronisation of a local directory with a remote directory, in the style of drop box.

 Installation